Welcome

 -

-colors: drop-down lists to choose a color or white temperature (e.g. "warm white", "red") for each period.
+colours: drop-down lists to choose a colour or temperature of white (e.g. "warm white", "red") for each period.

 -

-scenes: allows you to specify a scene number (1 to 4) to activate for each period, instead of just a color or brightness.
+scenes: allows you to specify a scene number (1 to 4) to activate for each period, instead of a simple color or brightness.

 -

-Illuminations in lx: Brightness thresholds (in lux).
-Automatic lighting will only be triggered if the measured ambient light is lower than the value set for the current period (day, twilight, etc.).
+Illumination levels in lx: brightness thresholds (in lux).
+Automatic lighting will only activate if the measured ambient light is lower than the value defined for the current period (day, dusk, etc.).

 -

-Delay in minutes: Sets the time (in minutes) the light will remain on after the last motion detection.
+Delay in minutes: defines the time (in minutes) for which the light will remain on after the last motion detection.

 -